Chronicle, Google's Cloud-Native SIEM, is built to handle massive amounts of data and extract signals to find threats instantly

 Telepass, the most widely used electronic tolling system across Europe, uses Chronicle to protect...

 Welcome to another Security Analyst Diary entry.
-We are thrilled to cover one of our coolest feature...
+We are excited to cover not one, but three of our...